sam-data-analysis/amazon-ads-performance-analysis/README.md

-# Amazon Ads Performance Audit
+# Amazon Ads Performance Analysis

 In this project, I analysed Amazon advertising performance at the search query level to identify opportunities to improve return on ad spend, reduce wasted budget, and highlight scalable keyword opportunities.